Quick Primer for Returning Players

 Skirmish / Multiplayer Changes

-• Elevation is a new consideration where generally a unit from high elevation will ignore the cover bonuses of an enemy unit that is below them (indicated in-game by a yellow mountain icon for the high elevation unit, and enemy units fired upon will show as red cover if they are at disadvantage).
+Elevation is a new consideration where generally a unit from high elevation will have an accuracy bonus against units below them (this is represented with a yellow mountain icon for the high elevation unit).
 In other words, depending on the map certain areas like the top of a hill can be advantageous to fight from.

-• Various tanks can transport troops via ferrying them (similar to transporting on trucks).
+Various tanks can transport troops via 'tank riding' (similar to transporting on trucks).

-• Some trucks/half-trucks have the Recrew Weapon ability, which spends a small amount of Manpower to crew an empty weapon on the field.
-They essentially spawn two soldiers from themselves, sparing you the trouble of sacrificing an existing squad's strength to recrew a weapon.
+Some trucks/half-trucks have the Recrew Weapon ability, which spends a small amount of Manpower to crew an empty weapon on the field.
+They essentially spawn two soldiers from themselves, sparing you the trouble of sacrificing an existing squad's integrity to recrew a weapon.

 Overall, for returning players to skirmish mode, the biggest thing to note is that the pacing has changed considerably compared to previous titles.